-- On a cutting board, cut the pork shoulder into four equal pieces.
+- On a cutting board, cut the pork shoulder into 4 equal pieces (don’t miss this step!).
 Pat the pork dry with paper towels and rub the pieces with the seasoning mix to coat all sides.
 (Freezing instructions begin here.)

 - Place the seasoned pork in the 6-quart Instant Pot.
 Pour 1 cup of the BBQ sauce over the meat and stir.

 - Lock and seal the lid.
 Cook at high pressure for 45 minutes.
 Allow the pressure to release naturally for 10 minutes (or longer, if you prefer), then quick release the remaining pressure.
 Transfer the pork to a cutting board and shred the meat.
 Return the meat to the pot and stir it into the sauce.

 - Use a slotted spoon to transfer the meat to the toasted buns and top with the remaining BBQ sauce as desired.
 Serve.